Xananax/gridsome-reactive/7isme.md

 <div class="page"/>

 title: On the Fly Custom Email Address

-audiences: activist personal android ios desktop
+audiences: activist personal office family
+status: stable

-Create your own email addresses; there's no limit, or rule to how many you or your users can have.
+description: Create your own email addresses; there's no limit, or rule to how many you or your users can have.
 Go wild!

 Additionally, profit from this to create *spam honeypots*: If your email is bob@example.com, and you're registering to facebook, use bob.facebook.com@example.com.
 The part after the first dot will be ignored, and you'll be able to create auto-rules to store emails according to your preferences.
 When Facebook begins selling your email to advertisers, you can easily filter them out.

 <div class="page"/>

 title: Polls & Forms

-audiences: office activist desktop
+audiences: office activist
+status: stable
 upstream:
   name: Nextcloud Forms
   url: https://github.com/nextcloud/forms
 cover:
   alt: The Nextcloud Form editing interface
-  url: features/./forms.png
+  url: features/forms.png
+description: Ask questions and collect data

 A forms app, similar to [Google Forms](https://www.google.com/forms/about/).
 Collect data, send surveys, or allow people to contact you.

 <div class="page"/>

 title: Simple Website publishing

-audiences: activist personal android ios desktop
+audiences: activist personal
+status: stable
 upstream:
   name: Pico CMS
   url: http://picocms.org/
 cover:
   alt: An example of PicoCMS in action
-  url: features/./pico-cms.jpg
+  url: features/pico-cms.jpg
+description: Publish your notes

 Super-simple publishing: Creating a new page is no more than creating a simple text file in your file manager.
 No config is required, no utterly complex management interfaces - just files.
 Secure Sharing, collaboration, and access control are the same that you already use for your files.